dmlc/xgboost/doc/tutorials/external_memory.rst

 effective when dealing with wide datasets where ``X`` is larger compared to other data like ``y``, while it has little impact on slim datasets.

+Starting with XGBoost 2.0, the implementation of external memory uses ``mmap`` and is not tested against system errors like disconnected network devices (`SIGBUS`).
+Due to the intense IO operations, we recommend more robust solutions like NVMe.
+Also, it's worth noting that most tests have been conducted on Linux distributions.

+Another important point to keep in mind is that creating the initial cache for XGBoost may take some time.
+The interface to external memory is through custom iterators, which may or may not be thread-safe.
+Therefore, initialization is performed sequentially.

 ****************
 Text File Inputs
 ****************